Minerals

 per page

-Cytoplan provides zinc in a number of different forms, Wholefood zinc, zinc citrate and also as Food State™ zinc complexed with copper.
-The ratio of zinc and copper is important as they both compete for absorption therefore it is useful to supplement both in this optimal ratio when taking long term.
+We provide zinc supplements in a number of different forms, Wholefood zinc, zinc citrate and also as Food State™ zinc complexed with copper.
+The ratio of zinc and copper is important as they both compete for absorption, therefore it is useful to supplement both in this optimal ratio when taking long term.

 Selenium is a mineral that is particularly difficult to obtain from the diet due to soil depletion, therefore additional selenium is often indicated, particularly for immune and thyroid function.